Dissertation topics suggested by the teacher.

 Prospects:

-- acquire numerical knowledges, in particular in C++ and Python, useful for both scientific and many other non-scientific activities
+- acquire numerical skills in C++ and Python useful for both scientific and non-scientific applications

 Requirements: